-.101 Tangible capital assets that meet the criteria for capitalization and which meet the dollar value thresholds and the estimated useful life set out in Appendix B shall be capitalized.
+.102 Tangible capital assets that meet the criteria for capitalization, and which meet the dollar value thresholds and the estimated useful life set out in Appendix B shall be capitalized

-- .102 Tangible capital assets that meet the criteria for capitalization but are below the dollar capitalization threshold as set out in Appendix B shall be expensed as incurred (except for certain tangible capital assets as detailed in Appendix C. - .103 Individual betterment costs may be less than the threshold for the tangible capital asset class.
+- .103 Tangible capital assets that meet the criteria for capitalization but are below the dollar capitalization threshold as set out in Appendix B shall be expensed as incurred (except for certain tangible capital assets as detailed in Appendix C. - .104 When a liability for an asset retirement obligation is recognized, an equivalent amount representing the asset retirement costs will be capitalized by increasing the carrying amount of the associated tangible capital asset.
+The capitalization threshold established in Appendix B should be used to capitalize the ARO. - .105 Tangible capital assets procured through a P3 arrangement with long term financing, and which meet the requirements set out in Appendix N, shall be capitalized. - .106 Individual betterment costs may be less than the threshold for the tangible capital asset class.
 However, these costs should be capitalized where these costs form part of or are phases in a betterment project that may extend over more than one fiscal year and the total of these costs exceeds the threshold for capitalization for the tangible capital asset class.